 - make arrangements for the proper administration of its financial affairs and to secure that one of its Officers has the responsibility for the administration of those affairs.
-In this Authority, that Officer is the County Treasurer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.
+In this Authority, that Officer is the Director of Finance; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.

-Responsibilities of the County Treasurer
+Responsibilities of the Director of Finance

-The County Treasurer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice').
+The Director of Finance is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice').

-In preparing this Statement of Accounts, the County Treasurer has:
+In preparing this Statement of Accounts, the Director of Finance has: